lincgeek/bashpodder/README.md

 ## Todo
 * Add support for multiple users
-    * External config files (in testing)
+    * [DONE] External config files
     * System-wide config file so that root can change defaults for everyone?
 * Add support for verbosity
     * Say what's being downloaded
     * Allow lables in config file?
 * Optionally suppress m3u creation
-* Probably more things that I'll thnk of later
+* Probably more things that I'll think of later

+## Known bugs
+* The sed fallback if xsltproc fails also grabs images, etc. I could require a specific file extension (e.g. mp3, wma, whatever), but that seems like a maintenance nightmare.
+The short term solution is "have a good XSL file".
+The script will put one in place for you if you don't supply one.